josias-r/boarding.js/readme.md

   overlayClickNext: false, // Whether the click on overlay should move next
   doneBtnText: "Done", // Text on the final button
   closeBtnText: "Close", // Text on the close button for this step
-  stageBackground: "#ffffff", // Background color for the staged behind highlighted element
   nextBtnText: "Next", // Next button text for this step
   prevBtnText: "Previous", // Previous button text for this step
   showButtons: false, // Do not show control buttons in footer